Skip to content

 Many teams start with manual tagging or inherited taxonomies that weren’t built with insight in mind — maybe they’re based on internal departments, process stages, or complaint categories.

 The problem?
 These structures reflect how your organisation works — not how your customers think.
-Effectively classifying your data means investing in the right tools and tech that will allow you to classify your data and analyse your feedback effectively, we have an entire guide which explains all the potential feedback analysis options with pros and cons, read it here: 4 ways AI can save your from manual feedback analysis.
+Effectively classifying your data means investing in the right tools and tech that will allow you to classify your data and analyse your feedback effectively.

 Once your classification process is in place — clear, structured, and actionable — you’re ready to build the logic that powers your dashboards and reporting.
 That’s where the semantic model comes in.